Japans Nakagami Takes First MotoGP Pole In Spain - UrduPoint

 Japan's Nakagami Takes First MotoGP Pole In Spain

-Alcañiz, Spain, (UrduPoint / Pakistan Point News - 24th Oct, 2020 ) :Japanese rider Takaaki Nakagami grabbed his maiden MotoGP pole position for Sunday's Teruel Grand Prix, while championship leader Joan Mir could only qualify in 12th place on Saturday.
+Alcañiz, Spain, (UrduPoint / Pakistan Point News - 24th Oct, 2020 ) :Japan's Takaaki Nakagami grabbed his maiden MotoGP pole position for Sunday's Teruel Grand Prix, while championship leader Joan Mir could only qualify in 12th place on Saturday.

 The 28-year-old Nakagami, who signed a new deal with Honda's satellite team earlier this week, posted a fastest lap of one minute and 46.882 seconds.